 As the Manager, we have been closely monitoring developments related to COVID-19.
-As an investor in the Fund, we want take this opportunity to assure we have taken measures to protect the health and safety of our employees, and to update you on how we and our portfolio companies are minimizing the impact on the Fund's business.
-All of our relationships with Specialty Investment Managers and MarshallZehr and their businesses go back about a decade or more and so we believe our partners have a proven capability to manage through downturns.
+As an investor in the Fund, we want to assure you we have taken measures to protect the health and safety of our employees and we believe our partners have a proven capability to manage through downturns and so are responding appropriately through this challenging time to safeguard the value created.

 Across the four pillars of assets which support the Fund, we believe those assets are well diversified and resilient.
-Although in the first half of the year activities were reduced, we understand from among the Fund's portfolio of companies that they are equipped with essential materials, including business continuity/action plans that address the ongoing COVID-19 pandemic.
+We believe the Fund's portfolio of companies are equipped with essential materials, including business continuity/action plans that address the ongoing COVID-19 pandemic and of increasing importance have continued to adapt in order to operate effectively and profitably in the new normal of physical distancing that is likely to persist post COVID-19.